DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-23-adding-an-overview-page-and-filters-to-help-users-prioritise-their-work.md

 Each block links to the application list with the appropriate filters selected.
 Any previously selected filters will be cleared in favour of the filters that relate to the block.

-A block does not appear if the appropriate filters would return no applications.
+A block does not appear if the appropriate filters would show no applications.

 ## Further considerations